damianhakert/damianhakert.github.io/source/handbook/people-operations/sop/index.html.md

 - **Select a Buddy**
 In the "Buddy Spreadsheet" google sheet, select a buddy for the new team member that is in the same timezone, but a different functional group.
 Also, add the new team member to the sheet so they can also be a buddy one day!
 - **Google Account**
 Log on to the Google Admin console.
 Verify that the email that you have chosen for the new team member is not conflicting with a current account or team member's name.
 Select Users.
 Click the + sign to add a new user.
 Once you have created the handle, send an email to the new team member's personal email.
-Lastly, add the new team member to the New User's group under the users tab.
+Lastly, add the new team member to the New User's group under the Groups tab.
 - **Add team member to availability calendar**
 Make a new "all-day" event on the day the new team member starts "[Name] joining as [Job title]".
 Make sure to select the calendar as GitLab Availability and not your own.